Ellen Powell Tiberino: Early life and education

-Ellen Powell was born in Philadelphia in 1937 to William and Queenie Powell, sharecroppers who had moved to Philadelphia from Cape Charles, VA, just weeks before she was born.
+Ellen Powell was born in Philadelphia in 1937 to William and Queenie Powell, sharecroppers who had moved to Philadelphia from Cape Charles, Virginia, just weeks before she was born.
 Her father brought his family north seeking better opportunities for his children.
-“We were looking for the same things as the European immigrants,” Ellen said in a 1989 interview.
+"We were looking for the same things as the European immigrants," Ellen said in a 1989 interview.
 Her father was a truckman for the railroad and her mother was a homemaker.
 She was the third of seven children who grew up in the Mantua section of West Philadelphia.

 As a child, she drew pictures of family and friends.
 She also listened closely to tales of her family from such people as her great-aunt Lita who inspired her portraits and line drawings.
 Her parents told her that she could accomplish anything that she wanted.
 They were Baptists, but Ellen converted to Catholicism around age 13.

 Her talent for art was acknowledged in junior and senior high school.
-At Sulzberger Junior High, she received a “small” check as an award for an original poster in a health contest.
+At Sulzberger Junior High, she received a "small" check as an award for an original poster in a health contest.
 While a senior at Overbrook High in 1955, she returned to Sulzberger to speak to students about training courses available in senior high school.
 She brought along some of her paintings and collages, which featured fabric and materials on watercolor.
 She graduated from Overbrook in 1956.
-As a teenager, she worked as a nurse’s aide at Wills Eye Hospital.
+As a teenager, she worked as a nurse's aide at Wills Eye Hospital.

 Tiberino received a City of Philadelphia scholarship to attend the Pennsylvania Academy of the Fine Arts (PAFA) and arrived there in 1956.
 She received honors for her work but faced resistance from some faculty and staffers, she said in a 1988 interview.
-They resented her awards “or (her) just being there.
-But I don’t like to put things on the basis of color, or sex.
-People who have problems like that – they stem from their own insecurity,” she said.
+They resented her awards "or (her) just being there.
+But I don't like to put things on the basis of color, or sex.
+People who have problems like that – they stem from their own insecurity," she said.
 Tiberino had been preceded at PAFA by a handful of Black students in the 20th century - Laura Wheeler Waring, Morris Blackburn, Raymond Saunders and Louis B. Sloan.
 In the mid-19th century, John Henry Smythe (Smyth) was the first Black student to be admitted to the academy.